-This discussion has to this point been concerned with hoop stress in a steady state or temperature.
+This discussion has to this point been concerned with hoop stress at a steady state or temperature.
 This is not always the case.
-In some cases system is designed to go up or down in temperature or pressure.
+In some cases the system is designed to go up or down in temperature or pressure.
 In daily operation these changes may occur in an unplanned way.
-Such things as changes in flow may cause some severe pressure shocks.
-They will be discussed in detail in Chapter 12, on fluid transients.
+Aspects such as changes in flow may cause some severe pressure shocks.
+They will be discussed in detail in Chapter 12, which covers fluid transients.
 Many of the other loads are considered in the flexibility analysis, including longitudinal stress calculations.
 Flexibility and fatigue analysis is a subject by itself and as such has a chapter devoted to it (see Chapter 7).
 Longitudinal stresses do have a component coming from the pressure equal to half of the hoop stresses in the simple calculations.
-They have other components that create moments and other stresses, so they will be discussed in Chapter 7, on flexibility.
+They have other components that create moments and other stresses, so they will be discussed in Chapter 7, which covers flexibility.

 What we have examined so far is straight pipe.
 In a piping system there is rarely only straight pipe.
 Piping has elbows, bends, tees, and other branch connections.
 The methods of calculating stresses in straight pipe are not sufficient to establish the thickness or stresses in these components.
-In some cases there are standard fixtures that in some test or other proof provide the fixture with adequate mechanical strength for the situation.
+In some cases there are standard fixtures that tests or another form of proof have shown provide adequate mechanical strength for the situation.
 These are often covered in a separate standard that is then considered by the various code committees.
 They determine that when the particular component is in accordance with the code requirements it is acceptable without further proof.

 This still leaves certain components that require some design input to determine their compliance with the particular section of the code.
-The calculations for these will be the next few calculations discussed.
+The next few calculations discussed will deal with this issue.